 The Uber insurance policy states drivers and customers are protected during the trip and between trips as long as the driver’s app is activated.
 When the driver is logged out of the app (the driver being “off the clock”) they are required to maintain their own personal automobile insurance that meets the state regulations where they drive.

 Rideshare Insurance Coverage

-Anyone injured in an Uber or Lyft accident should speak with an attorney who is a rideshare accident specialist.
+Anyone injured in an Uber or Lyft accident accident should speak with an attorney who is a rideshare accident specialist.
 Changing requirements and multiple layers of coverage make a successful recovery a unique challenge.
-The specialists at Shamieh Law closely follow transportation network court cases in the Dallas-Fort Worth area as they develop.
+The specialists at Shamieh Law closely follow transportation network court cases in the Dallas-Fort Worth and Lake Charles area as they develop.

 In today’s complex world, you need a specialist on your side if you are injured in any form of transportation including a taxi, limousine, car service, Uber, Lyft, shuttle, or bus.
 Shamieh Law’s free case evaluation allows you to speak with a Dallas rideshare accident attorney.